-Road crashes account for an estimated 1.24 million deaths and up to 50 million injuries worldwide each year with over 90% of the deaths occurring in low and middle-income countries (LMICs).
+Road crashes account for an estimated 1.24 million deaths and up to 50 million injuries worldwide each year with over 90% of the deaths occurring in low and middle-income countries (LMICs) (The World Health Group - The High Toll of Traffic Injuries: Unacceptable and Preventable).

 Recognition of this problem has led to the UN Decade of Action in Road Safety (2011–2020) which has the ambitious goal of stabilizing and then reducing the forecast levels of global fatalities.
 This Road Safety Manual is a key contribution to the UN Decade of Action by the World Road Association.